 Investment Fund Survey data

-The Investment Fund Survey (IFS) is an annual survey sent to more than 400 investment fund managers (IFMs) registered in Ontario to collect data on approximately 5,700 prospectus-qualified and exempt investment funds with at least $10 million in net assets.
+The Investment Fund Survey (IFS) is an annual survey sent to more than 400 investment fund managers (IFMs) registered in Ontario to collect data on over 7,000 prospectus qualified and exempt market investment funds (prior to 2024, data was collected only on investment funds with net assets of at least $10 million).
 The collection of such data will allow for more comprehensive oversight of the Canadian investment fund industry and delivers on the OSC’s mandate of contributing to the stability of the financial system.

 Investment Fund Survey Dashboard